Higher-order MRFs based image super resolution: why not MAP?

 It is generally true that the MMSE estimate is a better alternative than MAP, as it can exploit the uncertainty of the model, especially in the case of multimodal distribution with multiple peaks.
-However, in practice it is usually hard to find an accurate solution for the MMSE estimate due to the difficulty of taking the expectations over entire images.
-As a consequence, the MAP inference, which seeks the maximum peak, might have the possibility to work equally well for some problems.
+However, in practice it is usually intractable to find an accurate solution for the MMSE estimate due to the difficulty of taking the expectations over entire images. {Therefore, approximate approaches, such as the commonly used sampling based algorithm is considered.
+This gives the MAP inference, which seeks the maximum peak, a chance to work equally well.}

-In this letter, we evaluate the performance of the MAP inference for the FoE based SR problem.
+In this paper, we evaluate the performance of the MAP inference for the FoE based SR problem.
 Our experimental results demonstrate that the MAP inference of the FoE-based SR model has been underestimated in the previous work \cite{zhang2012generative}.
 Numerical results show that with exactly the same image prior model exploited in the MMSE estimation, the MAP inference can achieve equivalent performance in terms of both quantitative measurements (PSNR and SSIM values) and visual perception quality.
 In addition, the MAP inference can obtain further improvements with the discriminatively trained FoE image prior of the same model capacity.
 It is clear that the MAP inference has a significant advantage of efficiency, and this advantage is even more remarkable with our recently proposed non-convex optimization algorithm - iPiano \cite{ipiano}.

 To sum up, our experimental findings suggest us to exploit the MAP inference for solving the FoE prior-based image super resolution problem, because (1) there is no performance loss by using this simpler inference criterion, and (2) the MAP inference has an apparent advantage of high efficiency.